oceans aware: inform, inspire, involve

 The sheer size of the ocean and the fact that most of it lies beyond the jurisdiction of States has meant that it has been impossible to manage: the High Seas have been easy to exploit and pollute, a place where smuggling, trafficking, slavery and other illicit crimes are conducted with impunity, a near lawless frontier - the book, podcast and film series made by Ian Urbina collected under The Outlaw Ocean project are highly recommended for their reporting on many crimes on the High Seas.

-The lawless frontier may however be about to change: recent developments in technology coupled with new AI algorithms show enormous potential for a vastly improved system of management for any ocean activity - in particular but not necessarily just fisheries.
+The lawless frontier may however be about to change: recent developments in technology coupled with new AI algorithms show enormous potential for a vastly improved system of management for any ocean activity - in particular but not necessarily limited to fisheries.
 A multi-layered system involving satellites, cameras, radar, and above all enhanced data sharing and management is already enabling States to have a much tighter control over activities in their waters, for fisheries activities these include transshipment, IUU fisheries, bycatch and even conditions on board vessels - and this could well be developed to cover any acitivity on the ocean.

 Global Fishing Watch: Global fishing activity in 2020 by vessels broadcasting automatic identification system

 Satellite remote sensing: with vast areas to patrol, coastal States and regional fisheries management bodies are rarely equipped with the necessary vessels and manpower to provide adequate coverage of the waters under their jurisdiction.
-This is where the first level of technology comes in - satellite remote sensing which can track vessels via the transponders that most are obliged to carry, a Vehicle Monitoring System (VMS) for fishing vessels of (usually) more than 12 metres operating internationally (the flag State sets the specific requirements) and an Automatic Identification System (AIS) which the IMO SOLAS Convention obliges any vessel of more than 500 GT in weight or those over 300 GT if on an international voyage or carrying passengers to carry (and indeed many smaller vessels also carry an AIS as it has proved a useful collision avoidance system).
+This is where the first level of technology comes in - satellite remote sensing can track vessels via the transponders that most are obliged to carry, a Vehicle Monitoring System (VMS) for fishing vessels of (usually) more than 12 metres operating internationally (the flag State sets the specific requirements) and an Automatic Identification System (AIS) which the IMO SOLAS Convention obliges any vessel of more than 500 GT in weight or those over 300 GT if on an international voyage or with passengers to carry (and indeed many smaller vessels also carry an AIS as it has proved a useful collision avoidance system).

 VMS was developed in the 1990s as a tool for monitoring, control and surveillance of fisheries vessels in an attempt to address concerns related to sovereignty issues and track vessels fishing illegally within coastal jurisdictions, the system is designed so that only flag States can receive, check and distribute data (for example to RFMOs).
 The VMS unit automatically sends data, including the vessel identification, its geographical position, the date and time of the position and the vessel’s course and speed, at set intervals to the flag State.
 Switching off the VMS would result in the vessel being recalled to port.